-Foreign Earned Income Exclusion: When a person is a U.S. Person or U.S. Citizen and is subject to U.S. Tax (but resides overseas), they may qualify for the Foreign Earned Income Exclusion (FEIE).
+Foreign Earned Income Exclusion is prepared on IRS Form 2555.
+When a person is a U.S. Person or U.S. Citizen and is subject to U.S. Tax (but resides overseas), they may qualify for the Foreign Earned Income Exclusion (FEIE).

 A person claims the Foreign Earned Income Exclusion by filing IRS Form 2555 and meeting the Physical Presence Test or Bona Fide Residence Test.

 Common Issues we handle with the Foreign Earned Income Exclusion: